 - Player Mooks: The Bioderms.
 Some are unique in the sense that they are one-of-a-kind and given to you at certain promotion levels.
 The rest are clones, and all of them can and will die — either in combat, or from old age.

 - Subsystem Damage: Each HERC has over a dozen subsystems, all of which can have integrity anywhere from 100% (undamaged) to 0% (blown off; unrepairable in the field).
-Perhaps due to engine limitations, a HERC with both legs at 0% can still stand, however.
+A HERC is only destroyed with the loss of its chassis or reactor.

-- Turned Against Their Masters: Temporary example?
-One bioderm apparently got a brief jolt of self-preservation, refusing to enter a vat, and destroying the base in the process.
-And then they gave him to you.
+- Turned Against Their Masters: One bioderm apparently got a brief jolt of self-preservation, refusing to enter a vat, and destroying the base in the process.
+And then they give him to you.